Artur Phleps: 7th SS Volunteer Mountain Division Prinz Eugen

 On 30 December 1941, Generalfeldmarschall (field marshal) Wilhelm Keitel advised Himmler that Adolf Hitler had authorised the raising of a seventh Waffen-SS division from the Volksdeutsche (ethnic Germans) of Yugoslavia.
 In the meantime, Phleps reverted to his birth name from his mother's maiden name.
 Two weeks later, SS-Brigadeführer und Generalmajor der Waffen SS Phleps was selected to organise the new division.
 On 1 March 1942, the division was officially designated the SS-Freiwilligen-Division "Prinz Eugen".
 Phleps was promoted to SS-Gruppenführer und Generalleutnant der Waffen SS (major general) on 20 April 1942.
 After recruitment, formation and training in the Banat region in October 1942, the two regiments and supporting arms were deployed into the southwestern part of the German-occupied territory of Serbia as an anti-partisan force.
 Headquartered in Kraljevo, with its two mountain infantry regiments centred on Užice and Raška, the division continued its training.
 Some artillery batteries, the anti-aircraft battalion, the motorcycle battalion and cavalry squadron continued to form in the Banat.
 During his time with the 7th SS Division, Phleps was referred to as "Papa Phleps" by his troops.

-From left: Italian General Ercole Roncaglia, Kurt Waldheim, Oberst Macholz and Phleps (with briefcase) at Podgorica airfield in Montenegro during Case Black, 22 May 1943.
+From left: Italian General Ercole Roncaglia, Kurt Waldheim, Oberst Macholz and Phleps (with briefcase) at Podgorica airfield in Montenegro during Operation Schwarz, 22 May 1943.
 This photograph caused much controversy when it was published while Waldheim was running for the Austrian presidency in 1985–1986.

 In early October 1942, the division commenced Operation Kopaonik, targeting the Chetnik force of Major Dragutin Keserović in the Kopaonik Mountains.
 The operation ended with little success, since the Chetniks had forewarning of the operation and were able to avoid contact.
-After a quiet winter, in January 1943 Phleps deployed the division to the Independent State of Croatia (NDH) to participate in Case White.
+After a quiet winter, in January 1943 Phleps deployed the division to the Independent State of Croatia (NDH) to participate in Operation Weiss.
 Between 13 February and 9 March 1943 he was responsible for the initial aspects of raising the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) in the NDH in addition to his duties commanding the 7th SS Division.